 The table widget follows the same principle but it is a touch more complicated, so a more in-depth explanation is in order.

-Basically, the table widget can be a simple table or a pivot table, but the only thing you can pivot by is date.
+The table widget can be a simple table or a pivot table.

 Simple Table

-When setting up a simple table the first thing you can do is name your table in the “widget name” field.
+When setting up a simple table the first thing you do is name your table in the widget name field.
 Here we have a dataset containing hotel reviews from various countries.
 I am going to create a table that primarily looks at the average price per country.

 Lastly, you must choose your values, what you want to calculate by.
 You can calculate by any metadata field in the original dataset, plus Keatext metrics such as comment count, record count or sentiment score etc.